Protocol

 Agents can narrow bounds (delegate with tighter constraints).
 Agents cannot widen bounds (grant themselves more authority).

-Agent Workflows in v0.3
+Agent Workflows in v0.4

-HAP supports agent workflows through bounded execution:
+HAP supports agent workflows through bounded execution + receipts:

 | Component | Role |